dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 There are three other techniques that could cut this still further, but they are kind of speculative at the moment.

-For starters, let's compare this 60Mbit result with what we could get on ethernet.
+For starters, let's compare this 60Mbit (HT20 running at 120 to 150mbits) result with what we could get on ethernet.

 {{< figure src="/flent/cerowrtcompared/ethernetvsath9k.svg" >}}